 Like regular After Hours events, we will also have free popcorn, ice cream, holiday treats, and bottled beverages.
+Additionally, there are cookies and cocoa around the park.
 These are all you can eat so be sure you come in with an empty stomach!

 There will also be other holiday treats and drinks that will be available to purchase.

 There is a new stage show this year called Mickey and Minnie’s Very Memories and is a mash up of holiday stage shows of the past.
 It features nods to previous shows including “Mickey’s Twas the Night Before Christmas,” “Celebrate the Season” and “Mickey’s Most Merriest Celebration.”